Freffles/OCR_generic/memory-bank/activeContext.md

 - Simplified OAuth flow for single-user access
 - Improved token storage and refresh mechanism
 - Added robust error handling for authentication failures
+- Used OAuth user authentication for Google Sheets integration
+- Implemented multiple sheets with different levels of detail
+- Added retry logic with fixed delay for API failures
+- Added Drive API scope to OAuth flow for Google Sheets access

 ## Open Questions
 - What specific invoice types need to be supported?